simoneddeland/proc-sharp/README.md

 # ProcSharp
-An implementation of the Processing framework in C#
+An interpretation of the Processing framework in C#

 ## Try out ProcSharp
 Create a new Console App (.NET Core) and add a reference to ProcSharp using NuGet.
 The following code shows how to set up a simple ProcSharp program.